impleri/laravel-base/readme.md

 Laravel is a great framework for building sites in PHP.
 The power of composer is awesome.
 Brunch is a great way to assemble front-end components.
 This skeleton provides both in an initial configuration.
-Included in the configuration are presets to use Bower, SASS/Compass, and CoffeeScript.
+Included in the configuration are presets to use Bower, Stylus, and CoffeeScript.
 All of your code should be placed in app/ (see below for structure details).
-Configurations for the Bower, Brunch, Compass, Composer, PHPunit, and NPM are included in the root.
+Configurations for the Bower, Brunch, Stylus, Composer, PHPunit, and NPM are included in the root.

 ## File Structure